-Class Hours: 3 Lecture E. Prerequisite: ENG 51A or equivalent.
+Class Hours: 3 Lecture, E

 Psychology 4 is a general course in the principles of mental hygiene.
 It involves the analysis of personal behavior and attitudes in adjustment at home, at work, and in social relationships.
 (AA, CSU)

 BIOLOGICAL PSYCHOLOGY (3)